Write to your mp

-2) If they are not in the list, click here to write to your MP and ask them to support EDM 591.
-If you need some inspiration, feel free to use or adapt the following text.
+Click above to write to your MP and ask them to support EDM 591.
+If you need some inspiration, feel free to use or adapt the text below.

 As you know, income and wealth inequalities are severe problems in our country.
 Abundant evidence shows that inequality harms our physical and mental health, self-esteem, happiness, social mobility, trust and civic participation, and puts the enjoyment of human rights at risk.

 The Equality Act 2010 was a significant step forward in tackling social inequalities in our society.
 Chief amongst its instruments was the Socio-economic Duty (Section 1), which would require public bodies ‘when making decisions of a strategic nature about how to exercise [their] functions’ to ‘have due regard to the desirability of exercising them in a way that is designed to reduce the inequalities of outcome which result from socio-economic disadvantage’.